tikv/rfcs/text/2018-09-17-schedule-limit.md

 These steps only affect a subset of all `tikv-server`s -- not the entire cluster.
-For example, _TransferLeader_ can only affect the original and the new leader of the region. _AddLearner_ can affect the store to add the learner and the leader of the region.
+For example, _TransferLeader_ can only affect the original and the new leader of the Region. _AddLearner_ can affect the store to add the learner and the leader of the Region.

 The overhead of different types of operator are different.
 We can assign different cost values to them based on experience.
 For example, we can